C-D-Lewis/chunky-fargate/README.md

 ![](assets/sample.png)

-Dockerized image + pipeline for the [Chunky](https://chunky.llbit.se/) Minecraft render on AWS Fargate, with S3 as an input and output store.
+Dockerized image + pipeline for the [Chunky](https://chunky.llbit.se/) Minecraft renderer on AWS Fargate, with S3 as an input and output store.
+Also includes S3 world and task triggering and email completion notifications.

 <p align="center">
   <img src="assets/architecture.png">